tbrumbaugh5396/my-amazing-programming-language/docs/technical_specifications/perfect_programming_language.md

 [Table of Contents](#table-of-contents)

 While a Program ($p$) is a syntactic description and a Computation ($[p]_E$​) is an equivalence class of behavior, a Value ($v$) is a static coordinate in the Value Space ($V$).

+Under reflection, a value is not just a "thing"; it is a record that carries its own mathematical provenance.
+- data: The raw bit-representation (the "Payload").
+- type_witness: A pointer to the Type Meta (Section 2.84) that validates this value.
+- universe_level: The $U_n$ where this value resides (usually $U_0$ for data, $U_1$ for types).
+- is_linear: A boolean flag determining if this value is a Resource (Capability) or Information (Copyable).
+- provenance: A hash-chain of the function $f$ and the capabilities $\mathcal{C}$ that produced this value.

 ### 2.6.1 The Value Mapping (Projection)
 [Table of Contents](#table-of-contents)